shunyeka-spl/terraform-provider-autobotai/docs/integrations/resource_conformity_integration.md

     region=["ap-south-1"]
     }
     ```
-2. To use the autobotAI Conformity Integration follow the "provider_setup.md"
+2. For implementing autobotAI Conformity Integration, refer to the instructions provided in the [autobotAI-Provider-Guidance](../autobotAI_provider_guidance.md) document.